YuChaoGithub/resume-web/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-I am a final year computer science student at the Chinese University of Hong Kong interested in the applied side of computer science.
+I am a final year computer science student at the Chinese University of Hong Kong interested in distributed systems, software engineering, and generally the more applied side of computer science.
 I developed software projects ranging from web apps, mobile apps, to games and chat bots.
 Currently working on a web-based multiplayer monopoly game (using Go and Godot) as my final year project.

 I also enjoy drawing, writing, reading novels and listening to music (mostly British alt rock) in my free time.